Dividing the Marital Home in Texas

 A Goranson Bain Ausley Divorce Attorney with Experience in Handling Property Issues Can Help

 If you have questions about how to divide the marital home or are facing separate property issues in a divorce, hire an attorney who can capably manage the property aspects of a divorce and has expertise in characterizing, valuing, and tracing property.
-With the guidance and assistance of a skilled attorney, your separate property can be protected in divorce.
+With the guidance and assistance of a skilled lawyer, your separate property can be protected in divorce.

 With decades of experience, Goranson Bain Ausley attorneys have successfully resolved property issues for many clients-including both contested and uncontested divorces, high net worth, and those with complex and less complex property matters.
 We are well-versed in the nuances and complexities of divorce and home equity matters, especially in preparing cost/benefit analyses to help you decide which separate property claims to pursue.

 When advantageous, our attorneys will recommend adding an independent forensic accountant to the team to perform complicated tracing and strengthen your case.
 Establishing your separate property is vital to a durable settlement that enables you to retain essential assets for life after divorce.
-Rely on a Goranson Bain Ausley attorney to protect and secure your property rights.
+Rely on a Goranson Bain Ausley lawyer to protect and secure your property rights.

 Community vs Separate Property